buo/dotfiles/atom.symlink/packages/pigments/README.md

 As you can notice, the `.` character in scopes are escaped.
 This is due to the fact that this setting uses javascript `RegExp` to test the token's scope and the `.` is used to match against any character.

-For instance, to ignores colors in html attributes you can use the following expression:
+For instance, to ignore colors in html attributes you can use the following expression:

 ```
 \.text\.html(.*)\.string